wavefrontHQ/docs/pages/doc/upgrade-and-purchase.md

 2. Follow the steps to create your VMware Cloud services account.
 3. Sign in to VMware Cloud services with your VMware ID.

-For more information, see the [VMware Cloud Services Documentation](https://docs.vmware.com/en/VMware-Cloud-services/index.html).
+For more information, see the [Using VMware Cloud Services Console](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-20D62AFF-024B-4901-976D-69BFD71BECC8.html).